 Not only do we offer invaluable legal support to slip and fall accident victims in Lakeland and throughout all of Polk County, we also handle a wide range of personal injury cases, such as:

-If you have lost a loved one in a Lakeland slip and fall accident, our team is here to discuss helping you pursue a
+If you have lost a loved one in a Lakeland slip and fall accident, our team is here to discuss helping you pursue a wrongful death claim.

 A slip and fall can result in unexpected medical bills, lost income, and lasting pain, and if the accident was caused by someone else’s negligence, you shouldn’t have to carry that burden alone.
 At Kemp Injury Law, we’re committed to helping victims in Lakeland hold property owners accountable and pursue full and fair compensation.